 Greeks love to feed their guests, so put on those stretchy pants and get your fill of souvas, moussaka and saganaki.
 From fast to fancy, here are the best Greek eats in town.

-Come for the city views, stay for the gorgeous Greek fare at Melina on the Rooftop.
+Come for the city views, stay for the gorgeous Greek delights at Melina on the Rooftop.
 While away the day or night over mezze like saganaki prawns, minty Cypriot pork sausages and Santorini salad.
 After a few wines, it might be a challenge to order the galaktombouriko for dessert!

 When it comes to eating Greek in Melbourne, it doesn’t get more old school than Stalactites Restaurant, which opened in 1978.
 At some point in most Melburnians’ lives, if not on a regular basis, a big night out has been capped off here.
 Whether it’s a bacon-and-egg breakfast souvlaki or the meaty classic, some tzatziki, moussaka, baklava or Greek coffee, they’ve got you covered 24/7.